Introduction to optimization methods for training SciML models: Empirical risk minimization and the finite sum minimization problem

 \subsubsection{Example~2: Supervised learning - regression}

 Regression is a supervised learning paradigm widely used in data-driven SciML.
-Given a dataset $\pazocal{D} = \{(x_i, y_i)\}_{i=1}^m$, the goal is to predict a real-valued output $y_i \in \mathbb{R}$ from a given input $x_i$.
+Given a dataset $\pazocal{D} = \{(x_i, y_i)\}_{i=1}^m$, the goal is to learn a mapping from inputs $x_i$ to real-valued outputs $y_i \in \mathbb{R}$ that generalizes well to unseen data.
 For example, the input may consist of observational measurements, while the output might represent the solution of a PDE or a quantity derived from it.

-In regression, the discrepancy between the model prediction and the true label is commonly measured using the squared $\ell_2$ loss.
-Defining the stacked data labels $ y := ^\top$ and model outputs $ u(\theta) := ^\top$, the ERM problem takes on the following form:
+In regression, the discrepancy between the model prediction and the true label is commonly measured using the squared $L^2$ loss.
+Defining the stacked data labels $ y := ^\top$ and model outputs $ u(\theta) := ^\top$, the ERM problem takes the following form:

 This ERM formulation is commonly referred to as a \emph{least-squares} problem.

 If the labels depend linearly on the inputs, this relationship can be modelled using the linear model $h_\theta(x_i) = x_i^\top \theta$.
 In this particular case, the ERM problem admits the compact representation $\widehat{R}_m(\theta) = \frac{1}{2m}\,\|X\theta - y \|^2$, where $X \in \mathbb{R}^{m \times d}$ denotes the data matrix.
 Minimizing this objective corresponds to solving a \emph{linear least-squares} problem.
 Thus, if $X$ has full column rank, the solution is given in closed form as $\theta = (X^\top X)^{-1} X^\top y$.